 Have you ever woken up from a dream and thought, what just happened?
 Dreams can range from person to person, losing someone close to you, or winning the lottery.
 But what are the meanings behind dreams?
 Why does your subconscious create these scenarios?

-Neurologists define dreams as “stories and images that our minds create while we sleep”.
+Neurologists define dreams as “stories and images that our minds create while we sleep.”
 Dreaming may have some benefits, such as helping the brain process information gathered during the day, but we often have dreams about unimportant scenarios that have no long-term effect on the brain.

 Dream expert Audrey Hope says that sleeping has different stages that occur in a repeating cycle.
-The different cycles can be categorized into two main types: non-REM (NREM) sleep and REM(rapid eye movement) sleep.
+The various cycles can be categorized into two main types: non-REM (NREM) sleep and REM(rapid eye movement) sleep.
 Then, those cycles can be further divided into four different stages.

 Stage 1: